aakashkh/data-patterns/content/concepts/polars_pandas_comparison.md

 ## Concept 1: The Expression-Based Paradigm

 This is the most fundamental shift you'll encounter.
 In Pandas, you typically manipulate columns directly through assignment.
-In Polars, you describe **what** you want through **expressions** that execute inside **contexts**.[7][8]
+In Polars, you describe **what** you want through **expressions** that execute inside **contexts**.

-An expression in Polars is a lazy representation of a data transformation—it doesn't do anything until placed within a context.[9][7]
+An expression in Polars is a lazy representation of a data transformation—it doesn't do anything until placed within a context.

 **Code Comparison:**